 In essence, we provide the last (but very important) part of the connection, the physical connection and the logical connection by which your RSP provisions your service.
 This logical connection is principally split into two-parts – the Connectivity Virtual Circuit (CVC) and Access Virtual Circuit (AVC) constructs.
 We won’t go into these in this post however these are very important to the overall experience on the nbn™ access network.

-What you experience at home is essentially a speed test application or content application, such as Netflix or Stan, run on top of the nbn™ access network and your RSP’s network, as well as other provider’s networks and infrastructure that provide your end internet connection.
+What you experience at home is essentially a speed test application or content application, such as video streaming services, run on top of the nbn™ access network and your RSP’s network, as well as other provider’s networks and infrastructure that provide your end internet connection.

 For example, if there is not enough CVC capacity purchased on the nbn™ access network assigned to your connection there may be congestion, your experience may be affected and you may receive a sluggish speed test result.